 Don’t trust chance, but rather make that comparison on your own long enough before final date as a tenant in that particular housing.
 Last moments always hold risks of surprises, so instead of tempting fate, start preparations at least a month prior to you leaving the property.

 “Wear and tear is damage that naturally and inevitably occurs as a result of normal wear or ageing.
 It is used in a legal context for such areas as warranty contracts from manufacturers, which usually stipulate that damage from wear and tear will not be covered.” – Definition of “Wear and Tear” @ Wikipedia

-While certain types of damage might fit under “fair wear and tear”, the presence of dents, finger marks, cracks and etc are where the many risks of deposit deduction lay.
+While certain types of damage might fit under “fair wear and tear”, dents, finger marks, cracks etc. are where the many risks of deposit deduction lay.
 Tenancy repairs a natural part of ending your lease.

 It is important to understand that it in favour of your landlord for his/her rental property to be professionally cleaned by hiring end of tenancy cleaners.
 This means that